 Source of control transients.
 The elements of the Er:fibre laser system providing the ultrashort optical control pulses exploited in our experiment are described in detail in ref.
 16. Here, single-cycle near-infrared transients that are passively phase-locked were generated at a repetition rate as high as 80 MHz by combining super-octave-spanning coherent synthesis with elimination of the CEP slip via difference frequency mixing and re-amplification.
-The present implementation of the system also offers precise CEP control by placing a pair of fused-silica wedges before the last Er:fibre amplifier and final compression.
+The present implementation of the system is even superior to our earlier results in terms of pulse duration1.
+The laser system also offers precise CEP control by placing a pair of fused-silica wedges before the last Er:fibre amplifier and final compression.
 The minimum duration is achieved by independent soliton and dispersive wave compression (with a three-prism set-up) before coherent combination of the two spectral components produced by a highly nonlinear fibre.

 For full temporal reconstruction of the pulse, we performed a direct characterization using 2D spectral shearing interferometry.
 This method allows direct reconstruction of the electric field profile, that is, the amplitude and phase of the electromagnetic wave.
-It is particularly suited for super-octave-spanning spectra.
+It is particularly suited for superoctave-spanning spectra.
 By fine-tuning the dispersion via an SF10 prism pair, we obtained an almost flat phase over the entire spectrum.
 This result corresponds to a pulse duration of 4.2 fs and one optical cycle at the central wavelength of 1,250 nm.
 The complete characterization is provided in the Supplementary Information.